Item |

 If a hunter draws a ewe bighorn sheep tag, they may not apply again over the next two years.

-If a hunter draws a moose tag, they cannot apply in their lifetime.
+If a hunter draws a moose tag, they cannot apply for it again in their lifetime.

 If you fail to apply for two consecutive years, bonus points will be purged.